Table of Contents[Hide][Show]

 The square foot gardening method makes a tidy, productive garden possible.
 Even if it’s your first time growing your own food.
 It’s also a garden space that you (and the neighbors!) won’t mind looking at.

 What Is Square Foot Gardening?

 In the early 1980s, retired engineer Mel Bartholomew came up with the idea.
 His easily replicated concept grows more food in less space and was coined “Square Foot Gardening™.”
 The sfg method has only grown in popularity and the all new square foot gardening methods are an improvement on the original.

 A Square Foot Garden has several unique characteristics:

 - Small, uniform raised beds (usually 4 x 4)

-- Rich amended soil
+- Rich amended soil as a growing medium

 - A set number of plants per square foot